sigmdel/lazmqttc/README.md

 In Windows 10, the files are saved in the local `AppData` folder :
 <pre>  C:\Users\&lt;<i>user</i>&gt;\AppData\Local\sigmdel\lazmqttc</pre>

+### 5.1.
+Security Warning

+The MQTT broker password is stored in plain text in the broker definitions file.

+**Do not save the MQTT broker password in the broker definition screen**

 ## 6. National Language Support